 Moving from Melbourne to San Francisco

 “Designers heaven”… I remember the moment a close friend had sold me on the idea of moving to San Francisco.
-James had recently landed a coveted Product Design role at Pinterest, and although I was getting ready to settle down and live the life of a Melbourne-coffee-snob, the notion that I might be able to find a home amongst the tech-elite in SF was compelling AF.
+He had recently landed a coveted Product Design role at Pinterest, and although I was getting ready to settle down and live the life of a Melbourne-coffee-snob, the notion that I might be able to find a home amongst the tech-elite in SF was compelling AF.

-Feeling apprehensive but somewhat optimistic I landed in SF mid October 2014 with a portfolio of work that I was proud of, a shopping list of companies and contacts, and a Linkedin Premium account set up and ready to go.
+Feeling apprehensive but somewhat optimistic I landed in SF mid-October 2014 with a portfolio of work that I was proud of, a shopping list of companies and contacts, and a Linkedin Premium account set up and ready to go.

-It was brutal.
+It was brutal :(

 A one-way ticket